Amirbabaeian/manifold-clustering-algorithm/README.md

 ![alt text](http://i68.tinypic.com/2zylg5i.png "Journal Logo") [Journal link] (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0137986)

+Thank to Professor Ery Arias-Castro for his advise regarding this project.

 ##How to use the code:

 In order to use the code you should run the demo file as follow: